 Meeting Rafaela Garcia

-But we preferred the Chinese portrait game...
+But we preferred the game of Chinese portraits…

 " Rafaela, in a word, if you were: